SyuW/1D-Schrodinger/README.md

 ![Example 1](samples/linear_potential_well.png?raw=true "Linear Potential Well")

 ## Second phase: Time evolution ##
+If the energy levels considered are smaller than the potential well depth, they are discrete, allowing us to write the time-varying state as a sum:

+$$
+  \psi(x,t) = \sum_{n}c_n(0)e^{iE_n{t}/\hbar}\phi_n(x)
+$$

 `schrodinger.py` allows you to provide coefficients of the superposition in terms of energy eigenstates.

 ## Third phase: GUI? ##
 To be continued.

 # Useful Links
 A collection of resources I referenced and took inspiration from throughout this work.
 Check them out!
-- Numerical quantum mechanics by Tobin Fricke: http://www.pas.rochester.edu/~tobin/notebook/2009/02/12/html/eigfunc.html.
+- http://www.pas.rochester.edu/~tobin/notebook/2009/02/12/html/eigfunc.html.
 Uses the diagonalization approach for solving the 1D TISE.
 Finds the eigenvalues/eigenstates iteratively by applying the Hamiltonian as an iterated map acting on a random vector.
 - https://github.com/FelixDesrochers/Numerov.
 Has an implementation of Numerov's method for solving the 1D TISE for bound states as well as pretty figures.
 - Professor Qijing Zheng's Website: http://staff.ustc.edu.cn/~zqj/post/.
 Has a couple of useful posts/code for solving the 1D SE, also has nice writing about other topics in computational condensed matter/solid state physics if you're interested in that.
-- Bound State of One Dimensional Potential by Numerov Method by D G Kenhere: http://physics.unipune.ac.in/~phyed/23.1/23.1_computation.pdf.
+- http://physics.unipune.ac.in/~phyed/23.1/23.1_computation.pdf.
 Goes into some numerical instability issues with the Numerov method, such as when integrating too far into the classically forbidden region of a potential.
 Finds a forwards and backwards integrated solution and then imposes matching condition based off the continuity of second derivative.
+- https://jakevdp.github.io/blog/2012/09/05/quantum-python/.
+Has a tutorial for using a split step Fourier method for solving the SE.